-Montana State University (MSU)
+Montana State University (MSU) History

 Quick History, Montana State University, Bozeman, Montana

-The state of Montana was endowed by the Federal 1862 Morrill Act–allowing for the creation of United States land grant colleges–with the power to create Montana agricultural or “land grant” colleges, based upon Montana’s vast lands.
+The state of Montana was endowed by the Federal 1862 Morrill Act–allowing for the creation of United States land grant colleges–with the power to create Montana agricultural or “land grant” colleges, based upon Montana’s vast land.

 Consequently, the Montana legislature passed an act creating the Agricultural College of the State of Montana, February 16, 1893.
 This first name held for just 20 years.

-Today’s “Montana State University” ceased being a “college” in 1965, when it was given the title of “University.”
+Today’s “Montana State University” (fifth and present name) ceased being a “college” in 1965, when it was given the title of “University.”

-Interesting Facts About Montana State University
+Real Estate Near Montana State University

 With five male and three female students, MSU held its first classes on February 16, 1893 at the Gallatin County High School, 404 W. Main Street, in downtown Bozeman, moving to the (nonextant) Bozeman Academy later in 1893.